nkennebeck/bedbugs/README.md

 # Bedbugs
 Rental Property Application

+Must have imagemagik installed:
+Windows subsystem for Linux users:
+    $ sudo apt-get install imagemagick
+For MacOS with homebrew:
+    $ brew install imagemagick

-To run Bedbugs on a localhost:
+# To run Bedbugs on a localhost:

     $ bundle install --without production